allegroai/clearml-docs/docs/hyperdatasets/overview.md

 ---

 :::important ENTERPRISE FEATURE
-Hyper-Datasets is available under the ClearML Enterprise plan
+Hyper-Datasets are available under the ClearML Enterprise plan
 :::

 ClearML's Hyper-Datasets are an MLOps-oriented abstraction of your data, which facilitates traceable, reproducible model development